 We have expert betting tips for the card this Saturday at Ascot that features 10 quality betting races.

-The 3YO Classic headlines the card at Ascot, and we have our best value bets available.
+The Miss Andretti Stakes headlines the Western Australian card and we have our best bets available.

 Ascot horse racing tips

 Race 1.
 (15:43) Magic Millions Plate (1200m)

 #8 – Upper Limits – Bet @ Sportsbet

 Upper Limits comes off two solid trial efforts at Lark Hill, so we’re expecting a good debut effort.

 The two-year-old son of Exopshere gets the services of William Pike and that should see his odds firm throughout the week.